oprypin/crsfml/docs/tutorials/graphics/sprite.md

 The `from_file` class method can sometimes fail with no obvious reason.
 First, check the error message that SFML prints to the standard output (check the console).
 If the message is unable to open file, make sure that the *working directory* (which is the directory that any file path will be interpreted relative to) is what you think it is.

 You can also load an image file from memory (`from_memory`), from a [custom input stream](../system/stream.md "Input streams tutorial") (`from_stream`), or from an image that has already been loaded (`from_image`).
-The latter loads the texture from an [Image]({{book.api}}/Image.html), which is a utility class that helps store and manipulate image data (modify pixels, create transparency channel, etc.).
-The pixels of an [Image]({{book.api}}/Image.html) stay in system memory, which ensures that operations on them will be as fast as possible, in contrast to the pixels of a texture which reside in video memory and are therefore slow to retrieve or update but very fast to draw.
+The latter loads the texture from an [SF::Image][], which is a utility class that helps store and manipulate image data (modify pixels, create transparency channel, etc.).
+The pixels of an [SF::Image][] stay in system memory, which ensures that operations on them will be as fast as possible, in contrast to the pixels of a texture which reside in video memory and are therefore slow to retrieve or update but very fast to draw.

 SFML supports most common image file formats.
 The full list is available in the API documentation.